Author, Author !

 Dick Laurey is a professional musician and the owner of his own company, an electronics assembly firm in Oregon.
 He worked as a studio musician for Capitol Records, taught and played rock, jazz and dinner theater in Southern California, Hawaii and Las Vegas and then settled down in Oregon with his wife some years ago to raise two daughters.
 His are all true stories ”They are bizarre enough that I don't have to make them up."

-Tony Leone, CSC, has been featured on most D-Day websites and filmed on many local veteran programs and on Tom Brokaw's "The Greatest Generation."
-Featured speaker on local school programs and the subject of newspaper stories by the local paper, the Glens Falls Post-Star reporter David Blow.
-“Archangelo” is a columnist and cartoonist for a California industrial newsletter and is the former editor/post adjutant of the American Legion Post 553 newspaper.
+Tony Leone, CSC, was before his passing featured on most D-Day websites and filmed on many local veteran programs and on Tom Brokaw's "The Greatest Generation."
+He was a eatured speaker on local school programs and the subject of newspaper stories by the local paper and the Glens Falls Post-Star reporter David Blow.
+“Archangelo” was a columnist and cartoonist for a California industrial newsletter and was the former editor/post adjutant of the American Legion Post 553 newspaper.

 Deborah Christiansen Martin, was born in Utica, NY and attended Proctor High School as a member of the Class of 1977.
 Married to Jim Martin, she is the mom of four children and a full-time member of the Air Natonal Guard in Rome, NY.
 Debbie is a Sexual Assault Victim Advocate, President of the Junior Enlisted Council and 2nd Vice Commander of the Leon R Roberts Post 161 in Holland Patent, NY.
 She describes herself as an ex-hippie, ex-hairstylist, ex-conservative, and ex-cranky person, but time will tell regarding the latter.

-Ryan R. Matt is a soon-to-be attorney who recently passed the NYS Bar Exam.
+Ryan R. Matt is an attorney and member of the New York State Bar.
 He has an uncanny ability to find himself in unique predicaments.

 Delores Miller lives with husband Russell in Hortonville, Wisconsin.
 In the summer of 2007 they celebrated their 50th wedding anniversary with a party hosted by their five children and ten grandchildren.
 It’s been a long road.
 Dairy farming until retirement in 1993, they continued to 'work' the land, making a subdivision of 39 new homes on their former hay fields.